Cellie0320/personal_expense_tracker/README.md

 ## Future Improvements
 > **Note:** In-app mail functionality is in development and will be implemented once it is fully developed and tested.
 This will be applicable to the contact form and suggest a feature form.

-We encourage fellow developers to assist with the development and suggest more features.
+I encourage my fellow developers to assist with the development and suggest more features.
 Feel free to fork the repository, make improvements, and submit pull requests.